openjdm/openjdm.github.io/book/availability_bias.md

 “What should I invest into?”**

 We act based on more or less serious decisions every day.
-With our beliefs about uncertain events and our personal assessment of ambitious situations we take shortcuts for choosing quickly all the time.
-Our brain uses a limited number of heuristic principles to reduce complex judgmental situations to make it easier to evaluate decision.
+With our beliefs about uncertain events and our personal assessment of ambiguous situations we take shortcuts for choosing quickly all the time.
+Our brain uses a limited number of heuristic principles to reduce complex judgments and ease decision making.
 These heuristics can be useful and quick, as we cannot analyze and research every small decision in our lives.
 At the same time, shortcuts make us susceptible to personal biases and influences.
 These can limit our neutral perspective and lead to “severe and systematic errors” (Tversky and Kahnemann, 1974, 1124).

-This chapter explores the often-applied heuristics of availability.
+This chapter explores the often-applied availability heuristic.
 It is the cognitive decision rule through which people judge probability and frequency of an event or classification by availability, i.e. the “ease with which relevant instances come to mind” (Tversky and Kahnemann, 1973, 207).
-Availability heuristics can not only lead to easier and quicker decisions, but also biased and incorrect judgement.
-This cognitive decision rule was first labeled by researchers in psychology Amos Tversky and Daniel Kahnemann in 1973.
-They examined human heuristics and biases in a series of papers.
-In this series they introduced the cognitive shortcuts humans make with the assessing of availability in ten experiments.
+Availability heuristics can lead to easier and quicker decisions, but can also result in biased and incorrect judgements.
+This cognitive decision rule was first labeled by researchers in psychology Amos Tversky and Daniel Kahnemann, who examined human heuristics and biases in a series of papers.
+In this series they introduced the cognitive shortcuts humans make through an assessment of availability across ten experiments.
 Kahnemann and Tversky are groundbreaking researchers of cognitive heuristics in decision making.
 Their pioneering role in the field of judgement and decision making led to Kahnemann winning the Nobel Prize in Economics in 2002, 6 years after Amos Tversky’s death.